JorgeSilva877/Projeto_DAE/README.md

 These sensors monitor temperature, atmospheric pressure, acceleration, and GPS positioning, transmitting data wirelessly from activation to delivery to ensure product quality.
 This was developed in Java using Jakarta EE, token-based authentication for users, concurrency management methods, Hibernate and Lazy Loading.

+To test it, a very simple front end (academics-client folder) was developed with the sole purpose to test the backend through api requests.